 The New York State Department of Environmental Conservation (DEC) requires O&R to develop and implement remediation programs for its MGP Sites.
 O&R has investigated and detected soil and/or groundwater contamination to varying degrees at its MGP Sites.
 Remediation has been completed at one MGP site and is currently underway at another MGP site.
 Additional investigation will be required for three of the remaining MGP sites and remediation required at all of them.
-At December 31, 2006 and 2005, O&R had an accrued liability of \$49 million and \$53 million, respectively, for its MGP Sites.
+At December 31, 2007 and 2006, O&R had an accrued liability of \$56 million and \$49 million, respectively, for its MGP Sites.

-In 2006, O&R estimated that the aggregate undiscounted potential liability for the remediation of the MGP Sites, each of which has been investigated, could range up to \$96 million.
+In 2007, O&R estimated that for its MGP Sites, each of which has been investigated, the aggregate undiscounted potential liability for the remediation of such contaminants could range up to \$115 million.
 These estimates were based on assumptions regarding the extent of contamination and the type and extent of remediation that may be required.
 Actual experience may be materially different.

 O&R is permitted under its New York rate agreements to recover or defer as regulatory assets (for subsequent recovery through rates) certain site investigation and remediation costs.
-At December 31, 2006 and 2005, O&R's regulatory asset for recovery of these costs were \$63 million and \$59 million, respectively.
-The environmental remediation costs for the years ended December 31, 2006 and 2005 were approximately \$8 million and \$5 million, respectively.
+At December 31, 2007 and 2006, O&R's regulatory asset for recovery of these costs were \$65 million and \$63 million, respectively.
+The environmental remediation costs for the years ended December 31, 2007 and 2006 were approximately \$8 million each period.
 There were no insurance recoveries during these periods.